 - Both oxycodone and acetaminophen will be cleared from their system within 24 hours

 Although these are the average half-life’s and times to clear the ingredients of Percocet from your system, in rare cases it can take much longer.
 It should also be noted that some metabolites can linger and take more than two days to fully excreted.

 Understanding Percocet half-life is relevant for a few different reasons.
 First, you may want to know the Percocet half-life to see how long it will take to clear from your system.
 People may also be interested in Percocet’s half-life to understand safe dosages and how much you can take without jeopardizing your health or overdosing.
 The Percocet half-life may also be relevant to know when withdrawal symptoms may occur.

 What Impacts How Long Percocet Stays In Your System?

-Also, if you take Percocet more often, such as several times a day, it’s going to take longer for it to be fully excreted because you will have accumulated more in your body than someone who has taken it infrequently.
-The more you take it, the more effect it may have on your liver and kidney function as well, which can mean it takes longer to be fully excreted.
+There are individual factors that can determine how long Percocet stays in your system.
+For example, if you have a high height, weight, and/or body fat percentage, it may be excreted quicker than a smaller person.
+There are also genetic components that play a role.
+Your liver and kidney function along with your metabolic rate are relevant in determining the Percocet half-life and how long it stays in your system.Also, if you take Percocet more often, such as several times a day, it’s going to take longer for it to be fully excreted because you will have a higher tolerance than someone who has taken it infrequently.
+The more you take it, the more effects it may have on your liver and kidney function as well, which can mean it takes longer to be fully excreted.